 Disclosure: Some of the links in this post are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Things to Do in Joshua Tree with Kids
+10 Magical Things to Do in Joshua Tree

 Joshua Tree National Park, located just 2 hours east of Los Angeles, is a treasure trove of out of this world scenery, hiking and rock scrambling, making it an ideal destination for a family day trip or weekend escape.
 In our opinion, this desert oasis combing the Mojave and Colorado deserts is one of the best places to visit as a family in Southern California, well… as long as it’s not summer that is!

 There is an abundance of things to do in and out of the park to keep everyone in the family happy.
 Here I will focus on things to do in Joshua Tree National Park with kids.
 The park has two unique ecosystems and totally different appearances with the joining of the different deserts, so take the time to fully explore the entire park if you can.
 Otherwise, I share our 1 day itinerary below for those who need to breeze through.